deployd/docs/dallon-changes.md

 - Show "doc" icons on the "Guides" page
 - Rearrange "APIs" page
 - Fix search typeahead flash
+- Show real titles on table of contents (turned out to be a Windows bug)

 Want to do:
-- Show real titles on table of contents (not parsed from file names)
+- Mess with nav

 High level problems:
 - It's not obvious that clicking into a parent page (i.e. Getting Started) takes me to the "All pages" view.
 I'm not sure what I'd expect, but not that.
 Maybe a table of contents?